Ohio Insure Plan Logo

 In some cases, an annuitization can start right away.
 With others, it would begin after a few years of deferral.
 Most of our clients choose not to annuitize their policies unless they’re wanting guaranteed principal and interest payments.
 It’s really up to you.

 One of the biggest concerns for investors is paying for future income expenses.
 Fortunately annuities can help.
-Almost all contracts have chronic illness and hospitalization riders available at no cost.
+Almost all contracts have chronic illness, hospitalization, and/or confinement riders available at no cost.

 These provisions will waive surrender penalties on some – or all of the contract value – if one of the owners is diagnosed with a chronic illness.
 But many policies go beyond that.